 In humans as well, which are of course not genetically identical except in the case of identical twins, the heritable component of the variation in lifespan is small.
 More than 80% of the variation in lifespan is non-heritable.
-What people die of is often more heritable, as in genetic risks for cancer or diabetes.
+What is more heritable is what people die of, as in genetic risks for cancer or diabetes.
 Likewise, the environment affects human mortality.
 One important factor is low socioeconomic status, which goes with higher risk of disease and death in all regions.
 A decade of lifespan separates the lowest and highest income deciles in many countries.
 This disparity is found even when correcting for access to healthcare, and may in part be due to chronic stress accompanying low socio-economic status.

-But beyond these genetic and environmental factors, the evidence from identical twin organisms suggests that the risk of death in all organisms includes a large stochastic (random) component ("Chance, Development, and Aging: 9780195133615: Medicine & amp; Health Science Books @ Amazon.com," n.d.).
+But beyond these genetic and environmental factors, the evidence from identical twin organisms suggests that the risk of death in all organisms includes a large stochastic (random) component (see the book "Chance, Development, and Aging").